LiamLlamazares/math_blog/_posts/2023-01-29-PDE-1-Fourier.md

 Nonetheless, it will always be useful to retain the first definition based on derivatives, as it carries with it the motivation behind the definition of Sobolev spaces.
-As was the case with tempered distributions we can extend the concept of Sobolev space to periodic domains by defining given an integer $k$ the Sobolev space
+As was the case with tempered distributions, we can extend the concept of Sobolev space to periodic domains by defining given an integer $k$ the Sobolev space
 $H^k(\mathbb{T}^d\to\mathbb{C}^m)$ as the space of square-integrable
 $\mathbb{Z}^d$ periodic functions with distributional derivatives themselves square integrable.
-Explicitly we define:
+Explicitly, we define:

 <div>
  $$\begin{gathered}